The first thing to do if your cat is suffering an acute bout of constipation is to contact the vet.

 - osmotic laxatives draw water in or ensure water retention which increases volume

-Laxatives work through common actions – physical and/or chemical stimulation, or volume increase.
+Laxatives work through common actions – physical and/or chemical stimulation, and/or volume increase.

 We see different brand names, different chemical names, different appliances, but how does the bowel 'see' it?